Introduction to the Shell and Command Line on Oracle Linux

 • Place your cursor on the character a of the word Waht and execute the cw command.

-• Enter the text hat.
-This will change the whole word Waht to what.
+• Enter the text hat, which changes the whole word Waht to what.

 • Press ESC when finished modifying the word.